 Women and men experience differences in how they navigate recovery.
 While men are less apt to look for community support, women often struggle to find the right group to fit in with because they may have childcare issues, have mental health issues to deal with, or struggle with shame.
 Once a woman overcomes barriers to treatment, she can still fight for sobriety and push past the obstacles.
 There are many obstacles that pose a relapse risk but dealt with appropriately, women can face them with dignity.

 Unaddressed mental health issues are a big concern for women in recovery.
 Without proper diagnosis, women can linger with health issues and complications of mental health concerns for too long.
 ADHD, antisocial personality disorder, anxiety, and depression are among just a few of the mental health challenges facing women.
 They are more likely to self-medicate or relapse if these issues are not given due credit.
 Dual diagnosis in an appropriate care setting is important for women in recovery to thrive.
+Women tend to internalize their feelings more than men and may struggle with expressing how they see the world around them.
+Their depression, anxiety, and other challenges may be hidden because of caretaking responsibilities for others, as well.
+It is important to make sure women get proper diagnosis and support so they can heal.

 Unfortunately, addiction still carries with it the stigma it has had for decades.
-Women face undue amounts of stigma because they are seen as more ‘capable of handling’ the challenges of multitasking, caring for young children, parents, and partners all at the same time.
+Women face undue amounts of stigma because they are seen as more capable of handling the challenges of multitasking, caring for young children, parents, and partners all at the same time.
 Self-care often goes out the window and women may turn towards substances to cope.
 Women with addiction may face social stigma as mothers, which makes it harder to seek treatment.
 Without being able to get help, women linger with addictive behaviors much longer and find it harder to get help quitting drugs or alcohol as a result.
 Undiagnosed mental health issues may also go unaddressed, leaving the woman vulnerable.

 Women fight uphill battles when it comes to coping with their recovery.
 Research shows women are likely to engage in interpersonal conflict more than men.
 Addiction treatment does not provide training on how to cope with depression, anger, and conflict resolution.
 When it comes to those skills, women need additional support.
 They may struggle to sustain sobriety after rehab is over.
 Finding positive coping skills helps women work through the issues they face and find hope in recovery.